Fostering the next generation of writers in Saskatchewan.

 Sign up for our newsletter to hear first about program announcements and application deadlines.

-We are proud to showcase a selection of 2024 youth program participants’ writing.
+We are proud to showcase a selection of our 2024 youth program participants’ writing.
 Click here to read the youth publications.

-Summer 2024 Programs
+Summer 2025 Programs

 Teen & Young Writers’ Workshops are held each summer.
-In 2024, you can choose from in person and online options.
+In 2025, you can choose from in person and online options.

 Prepare to learn about about writing both as a craft and as a profession.
-You will be guided through writing activities in various genres, can connect with their local and online writing communities, and will have the opportunity to discuss with instructors the writing life, professional pathways, and publication.
+Each workshop offers up to 14 young creative minds the opportunity to develop their creative writing skills with a professional writer as instructor.
+You will be guided through writing activities in various genres, can connect with your local and online writing communities, and will have the opportunity to discuss with instructors the writing life, professional pathways, and publication.

 You do not have to plan to become a professional writer to attend a Sage Hill Youth Workshop!